NREL/WETOStack/docs/best_practices.md

 A portion of code should not be added without a formal proof of correctness and robustness.
 Consider testing like writing a report - prove to the reader that it is correct and should be accepted.

-Phenomenon identifcation and ranking table
+Phenomenon identification and ranking table
 - David Maniaci

 (communicating_design)=